Margaret C. Anderson: Life and career

-1917, New York

 In 1917, Anderson and Heap moved to New York's Greenwich Village.
 With the help of the poet and critic Ezra Pound, who acted as Anderson's foreign editor in London, The Little Review published some of the most influential new writers in the English language, including Hart Crane, T. S. Eliot, Ernest Hemingway, James Joyce, Pound himself, and William Butler Yeats.
 The magazine's most published poet was the New York dadaist Baroness Elsa von Freytag-Loringhoven, with whom Heap became friends on the basis of their shared confrontational feminist and artistic agendas.
 Other notable contributors included Sherwood Anderson, André Breton, Jean Cocteau, Malcolm Cowley, Marcel Duchamp, Ford Madox Ford, Emma Goldman, Vachel Lindsay, Amy Lowell, Francis Picabia, Carl Sandburg, Gertrude Stein, Wallace Stevens, Arthur Waley, and William Carlos Williams.
 Even so, however, Anderson once published an issue with a dozen blank pages to protest the temporary lack of exciting new works.

 In 1918, starting with the March issue, The Little Review began serializing James Joyce's Ulysses.
 Over time the U.S. Post Office seized and burned four issues of the magazine, and Anderson and Heap were convicted of obscenity charges.
 Although the obscenity trial was ostensibly about Ulysses, Irene Gammel argues that The Little Review came under attack for its overall subversive tone and, in particular, its publication of Elsa von Freytag-Loringhoven's sexually explicit poetry and outspoken defense of Joyce.
 During the trial in February 1921, hundreds of Greenwich Villagers, men and women, marched into Special Court Sessions; the outcome was that Anderson and Heap were fined $100 each and fingerprinted.